 5. Redness Resistant

-Studies confirm that the papain enzyme has powerful resistance to inflammation and may help reduce joint and prostate inflammation.
+Studies confirm that the papain enzyme has powerful resistance to redness and may help reduce joint and prostate irritation.
 One study from the University of Maryland Medical Center, shows that papain was effective in helping the body reduce the swelling associated with prostatitis.

 Papain holds compounds that may aid in protecting the body from cellular damage caused by free radicals.
 One study published in the Journal of Dairy Science fount that papain can offer a potential alternative to chemical additives for increased survival of probiotic bacteria in yogurt due to its oxidation properties.
-Similarly, it is also a powerful anti-microbial agent commonly used in food preservation, as it prevents bacterial infestations and spoilage due to oxidation.
+Similarly, it is also a powerful agent commonly used in food preservation, as it reduces bacterial infestations and spoilage due to oxidation.